-(ii) The Company has signed an operating lease for its premises located at 141 Adelaide St. W., Suite 420, Toronto, On, M5H 3L5.
+- (ii) The Company has signed an operating lease for its premises located at 141 Adelaide St. W., Suite 420, Toronto, On, M5H 3L5.
 The lease is a net lease with a term of five years commencing on August 1, 2012.
 Monthly minimum rental payments are \$5,326 for October 1, 2012 through July 31, 2014 and \$5,568 for August 1, 2014 through July 31, 2017.
 There were no payments due for August and September 2012.
 The Company is also responsible for its proportionate share of the operating costs in relation to this space.
 In addition to waiving the first two months rental payments, the landlord reimbursed the Company for the amount of \$28,002 in relation to leasehold improvements and moving costs.
-The total amount of these inducements will be amortized over the life of the lease (Note 12).

-- (iii) In accordance with an agreement with RBL Communications Inc. ("RBL") to implement and manage a complete online awareness and marketing program, the Company has committed to issue shares to RBL with a market value of \$2,825 in January 2016.
-As of the date of these financial statements, these shares had not yet been issued. - (iv) In accordance with an agreement with AGORA Internet Relations Corp ("AGORA") to produce the KWG Ring of Fire Documentary, the Company has committed to issue shares to AGORA with a market value of \$22,600 in February 2016 and \$20,340 in May 2016.
-As of the date of these financial statements, these shares had not yet been issued. - (v) Under the terms of an employment agreement with the Company's CEO dated October 8, 2008, in the event of a change in control of the Company and the CEO's employment is involuntarily terminated within three years following the change in control, the Company shall pay the CEO an amount equal to three times his then-current base salary and three times his annual bonus most recently paid or accrued along with any unpaid salary and vacation pay.
+The total amount of these inducements will be amortized over the life of the lease (Note 13). - (iii) In accordance with an agreement with RBL Communications Inc. ("RBL") to implement and manage a complete online awareness and marketing program, the Company has committed to issue shares to RBL with a market value of \$32,770 in early 2017.
+These shares were issued in March 2017 (Note 30). - (iv) Under the terms of an employment agreement with the Company's CEO dated October 8, 2008, in the event of a change in control of the Company and the CEO's employment is involuntarily terminated within three years following the change in control, the Company shall pay the CEO an amount equal to three times his then-current base salary and three times his annual bonus most recently paid or accrued along with any unpaid salary and vacation pay.
 The contract requires payments totaling \$1,140,000 for the change of control and \$570,000 for the termination clause.
-As the triggering events have not taken place, the contingent payments have not been reflected in these consolidated financial statements. - (vi) The Company's exploration and evaluation activities are subject to various laws and regulations governing the protection of the environment.
+As the triggering events have not taken place, the contingent payments have not been reflected in these consolidated financial statements. - (v) The Company's exploration and evaluation activities are subject to various laws and regulations governing the protection of the environment.
 These laws and regulations are continually changing and generally becoming more restrictive.
 The Company believes its operations are materially in compliance with all applicable laws and regulations.
 The Company has made, and expects to make in the future, expenditures to comply with such laws and regulations.

-23 FINANCIAL INSTRUMENTS AND FAIR VALUES
+26 FINANCIAL INSTRUMENTS AND FAIR VALUES